 See Business Rules to learn how to create, edit, and publish business rules.

 Underperforming query rewriting

 The Underperforming Query Rewriting feature uses your signals data to identify underperforming queries and suggest improved queries that could produce better conversion rates.
-When underperforming query rewriting is enabled and an incoming query contains a matching underperforming query term, the original term is replaced by an improved query.
+When underperforming query rewriting is enabled and an incoming query contains a matching underperforming query, the original query is replaced by an improved query.
 These improvements can either be suggested by the Head/Tail Analysis Spark job operating on your signals data, or can be created manually using the Rules Editor or underlying API.

 Query improvements are applied in the Text Tagger stage of the query pipeline.